r6mez/r6mez.github.io/README.md

-# I'm making this just to look cool 😐
+# My personal portfolio
+i made this just to show my work, i used React only.